ltelab/disdrodb/docs/source/metadata_archive.rst

 Update the Metadata Archive
 -------------------------------

-To update the DISDRODB Metadata Archive follow these steps:
+Follow these steps to update the DISDRODB Metadata Archive:

-1. Go inside the ``DISDRODB-METADATA`` directory where you have cloned the repository:
+1. Navigate to the ``DISDRODB-METADATA`` directory where you cloned the repository.

 2. Create a new branch.